Our 10 days driving from Casablanca to Tangier were a truly magical experience.

 If you want to spend some time in an enchanting place, you cannot miss out on visiting Chefchaouen!
 This was my dream since I saw the first photos years ago.
 This year we managed to see 2 Blue cities, one in India and now this in Morocco.

 Why the color blu?
 There are several theories as to why the walls were painted blue.
 One popular theory is that the blue keeps mosquitos away, another is that Jews introduced the blue when they took refuge from Hitler in the 1930s.
 The blue is said to symbolize the sky and heaven.
 It is a reminder to lead a spiritual life.

 Our experience in the Chefchaouen was to simply get lost in its little roads.
 Take millions of pictures of all the different roads, tonalities of blues and particular decor.
 Just like in Fez, I defiantly recommend looking for restaurants on high floors so you can admire the colorful view of this little city in the Northern Morocco.

 Where did we stay?
 Balcon Bleu.
-This was great location, at just a few minute walk from the center.
+This was a great location, at just a few minutes walk from the center.
 We had breakfast and parking included at a great price!

 Our final drive in Morocco was to get to Tangier.
 We left behind mountains and got back to the coast.
 Unfortunately we didn’t realize that there are 2 ports in Tangier.
 One is closer to the center and one is an hour away.
 Since we were leaving for Spain the next day and our boat was from the farther away one, we didn’t have a chance to visit this town.

 However we were very excited for once to finally travel to another country using another transportation: the boat!
-Maybe getting on a boat with all our bags and no car wasn’t exactly the most practical way to do it, but luckily there are a lot of kind people willing to give a helping hand!
+Maybe getting on a boat with all our bags and no car wasn’t exactly the most practical way to do it.
+Luckily there are a lot of kind people willing to give a helping hand!